Have you found a unique way to solve a problem or offer a group a service they need?

 Your app can run device-specific views on iPad or iPhone at the same time; it has a universal code base for communicating with an API or for app logic.

 If you have an especially proficient app designer, they can even design your app to have in-app views by using Auto Layout and size classes so your app will be aesthetically pleasing on any sized Apple product.

 Apple is always on the hunt for apps that iOS users will get a great experience using.

-Apps that are highly user-friendly and engaging are those most likely to be on the Essentials or Editor’s Choice lists.
+Apps that are highly user-friendly and engaging are most likely to be on the Essentials or Editor’s Choice lists.

 Even having a highly recognizable brand name won’t do as much for getting your app featured as simply having an app that offers an experience that users will love.

 This is especially true now that many technically savvy start-ups are creating new ways to improve UX and overthrow well-established companies.